-SEN information report for Norfolk Park School (SEN Code of Practice paragraph 6.79)
+SEN information report for Norfolk Park School (SEN Code of Practice paragraph 6.79 and Section 69 Children and Families Act 2014)

-The school caters for children between the ages of three and eleven years with profound and multiple learning difficulties, severe learning difficulties, complex medical needs and autism.
+Norfolk Park School caters for children between the ages of three and eleven years with profound and multiple learning difficulties, severe learning difficulties, complex medical needs and autism.
+All pupils at Norfolk Park have an Education Health Care Plan (EHCP).

 Arrangements for consulting parents of children with SEN and involving them in their child’s education